 The Real Experience: What Travelers Say

 Feedback from those who have taken this tour is largely positive.
-Many commend the knowledgeable guides who keep things organized and share interesting tidbits about the mountain.
+Many commend the guides who keep things organized and share interesting tidbits about the mountain.
 One reviewer said, “Tai was our tour guide and did a great job herding the group along.
 She also told some wonderful stories about Mt Pilatus that gave some context or color to the tour.”

 Others highlight the stunning scenery, noting that despite some clouds, the views are still remarkable.
 “The views are spectacular, the weather perfect and the rides up and down the mountain were great,” shared a happy traveler.